-From a Swiss perspective, a 'banking activity' means accepting deposits from the public (or by way of refinancing from other banks) for the purpose of financing a large number of persons or entities.
+The basic principle under Swiss banking laws is that 'banking activity' means accepting deposits from the public (or by way of refinancing from other banks) for the purpose of financing a large number of persons or entities.
 Banking activities may only be conducted in or from Switzerland if the relevant entity has been granted a licence by FINMA.